 - Carbon monoxide poisoning

-- Very low amounts of sodium and calcium in your body
+- Very low amounts of sodium or calcium in your body

-- Diabetes (especially low blood sugar or low insulin levels)
+- Diabetes (especially low blood sugar or high blood sugar levels)

 - Infections anywhere in the body (including the brain, lungs, and urinary tract).
 This is especially common for older people.